-Representation by an attorney is not required for full participation.
-The examiner may make reasonable allowances to enable persons unfamiliar with proceedings to participate effectively.
-Any person, group, or organization may authorize another person (attorney or not) to present written or oral arguments, enter exhibits, or otherwise participate in a hearing as a designated representative.
+- 1. Representation by an attorney is not required for full participation.
+The examiner may make reasonable allowances to enable persons unfamiliar with proceedings to participate effectively. - 2.
+Any person, group, or organization may authorize another person (attorney or not) to present ((written or oral)) arguments, enter exhibits, or otherwise participate ((in a hearing)) as a designated representative. - 3.
+Any person (attorney or not) representing a party or parties must promptly file a notice of appearance.